csc-448-2021-fall/csc-448-student/topics/Topic4.md

 <!-- #region slideshow={"slide_type": "subslide"} -->
 ## Assignments for week
 * Labs and keep on making progress on the project (keep up the good work)!

-## Other announcements
-* Slides from Monday.
-Questions?
-* Extension labs are coming Week 10, so don't cut corners on these strength building labs
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->